ostconf/ostconf.github.io/index.md

 * * *

+1. Firmware upload fails on some OSTC devices - will be (hopefully) fixed in version 1.1.2.
-1. OSTC4 not fully supported yet (firmware update, OSTC4-specific settings).
+2. OSTC4 not fully supported yet (firmware update, OSTC4-specific settings).
-2.  ~~Not all OSTC settings are supported yet, but this will change.~~
+3.  ~~Not all OSTC settings are supported yet, but this will change.~~
-3.  ~~Sometimes the app is not able to connect to the device even if the device was discovered.
+5.  ~~Sometimes the app is not able to connect to the device even if the device was discovered.
 Often, it helps to press the Scan button again.~~
-4.  ~~After a firmware update and reboot of the OSTC no connection can be established.
+5.  ~~After a firmware update and reboot of the OSTC no connection can be established.
 Workaround: just restart the app.~~

 ## Feedback, Bug reports, Comments